 Found 70 - 80 results of 81 programs matching keyword "nasa neutral buoyancy lab"

 Find out what sunsets look like on Mars and what makes the red planet red with images taken by the MERs’ cameras Come to the Exploratorium and see the first images from the Mars Rover Spirit.
 Learn about the Mars missions and the tools used to explore Mars.

 See an 8 minute video of the planet Mars from the James Lick Observatory telescope!
 In an exclusive taped interview, Hubble payload commander and astronaut John Grunsfeld discusses how astronauts who'll be servicing a telescope in space train in a giant pool at the Johnson Space Center.
 We'll also show an interview with space engineer Amy Ross, filmed in the space suit laboratory at Johnson.
 Fresh from the launch viewing area at Kennedy Space Center, Ron Hipschman shows images and recounts what it’s like to watch at shuttle launch from three miles away.
 We also preview the mission and the tasks the astronauts will be doing during their five planned space walks.
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 In this webcast, we talk to Exploratorium staff particle physicist, Thomas Humphrey, about neutrinos The first-ever live event inside the NASA clean room, where space hardware is being prepared for the Hubble Space Telescope.
 We'll get dressed in "bunny suits" to explore the room and show you the activities of engineers and scientists getting ready for the next Hubble servicing mission in November.
 Hubble's pictures have changed our understanding of the galaxy.
 Here we meet scientists who show us how their images have led to new discoveries, then check in on our own imaging project and track its progress.
 How much time does an astronomer need to get that great picture?
 We'll talk with scientists about how they determine their experiments, and learn what it takes to make their case for a few minutes of the telescope's time.
-Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
-In this zany competition teachers will have ten minutes to create a science activity.
-This week’s “secret” ingredient: corks!